JaskRendix/ampla_project/README.md

 # Ampla Project Normalization Engine

-A Python-based normalization engine for Ampla project XML files.
+A Python implementation of the Ampla project normalization pipeline.
-This codebase replaces the legacy XSLT system found in the original ProjectAnalysis repository.
+This package replaces the normalization logic from the legacy XSLT‑based ProjectAnalysis tool.

-## Purpose
+## Overview

-The engine reads an Ampla project export and produces a structured representation of:
+The engine loads an Ampla project XML export and builds a structured model of:

 - **items**
 - **classes**